Up Close & Personal With Canada’s Bears

 Even if you do a lot of hiking, it is unlikely that you will come across a bear — make a lot of noise and it will get out of your way before you ever have a chance of spotting it!

-Follow these tips from Ontario Parks for bear safety when camping.
+Follow these tips from Ontario Parks for bear safety when camping in black bear territory.

 How to tell black bears apart from brown bears?

 As their name indicates, most bears of this type are black — but certainly not all of them!
 Black bears can in fact be a variety of shades, from dark black to brown to cinnamon, so colour alone is not enough to distinguish them from their brown bear cousins.
 One way to tell the two apart is that brown bears have a much more distinctive hump on their shoulders and tend to be larger.
 And if you are east of Alberta, you can be assured that the bear you spot is likely a black bear — as their territory is far more wide-reaching.

 As omnivores, black bears eat a variety of food including berries, nuts, insects and fish, as well as small mammals and birds.
 They communicate through a variety of vocalizations, including grunts and hums.
 As spring arrives, black bears slowly emerge from their winter dens to begin their warm-weather feasts.

 Once their food source dries up in late fall, black bears will find a secure place (a hollowed out or fallen tree, for example) to make their den and settle in for the cold months.
 They enter a winter state of lethargic sleep that lowers their body temperature, metabolic rate and respiration.
 Bears are able to wake up from this shallow torpor if startled or threatened — although will typically “sleep” until the arrival of spring, the timing of which varies depending on region.